Aphrodite (musician): Background

 Gavin King was born in Aberystwyth, Wales.
 His family relocated to London when he was a toddler.
 He has studied computer science and attended Coventry University and was also at University of Warwick.

 Career

 King's first release was an EP, Cellar 4.
 He was half of breakbeat hardcore duo Urban Shakedown (with DJ/producer Micky Finn), which scored a UK top 40 hit with "Some Justice" in 1992.
 The duo appeared in an article of Amiga Format magazine after using two Amiga 500 computers to help create the track.

-His DJ moniker and his label Aphrodite Recordings share the Aphrodite name which he began using when leading parties at University of Warwick. that he ran in 1988.
+His DJ moniker and his label Aphrodite Recordings share the Aphrodite name which he began using when running parties at University of Warwick in 1988.
 His debut album, released in 1999, was a self-titled effort under V2 Recordings.
 The follow-up Aftershock was released on 24 June 2002 under V2 Recordings also.

 Some of his music has been featured in movies and TV series, including CSI: Crime Scene Investigation.
 He has created remixes for Nine Inch Nails and Dub War.